-The draft financial statements on pages 1 to 94 were authorised for issue on the 5th July 2024 and the audited financial statements were authorised for issue on 27th February 2025.
+The draft financial statements on pages 1 to 97 were authorised for issue on the 26th June 2025.

 Balance Sheet (OPCC)

 The Balance Sheet shows the value of the OPCC's assets and liabilities at the balance sheet date.
 The net assets or liabilities (shown below) are matched by the OPCC's reserves.
 Reserves are separated into usable (i.e. those amounts the OPCC may use to provide police services - subject to statutory limitations) and unusable (i.e. those reserves where unrealised gains/(losses) reside or where adjustments are made to reconcile between accounting requirements and taxation requirements).